UBC-MDS/DSCI_522-Age-and-Unemployment-Rates/README.md

 ## Procedure:

-The procedure for generating the final report and all the associated files is shown below and includes a discriptive flowchart:
+The procedure for generating the final report and all the associated files is shown below.
+For reference a flowchart has been included:

 Script 1- [01_clean-data.R](https://github.com/UBC-MDS/DSCI_522-Age-and-Unemployment-Rates/blob/master/src/01_clean-data.R):